The Art of the Deal: Synopsis

-The book talks about Trump's childhood in Jamaica Estates, Queens.
+The book talks about Trump's early childhood in Jamaica Estates, Queens.
 It describes his early work in Brooklyn prior to moving to Manhattan and building the Trump Organization, his actions and thoughts in developing the Grand Hyatt Hotel and Trump Tower, in renovating Wollman Rink, and regarding various other projects.
+Its opening chapter, "Dealing: A Week in the Life", follows a week of Trump's calls and meetings; the next, "Trump Cards: The Elements of the Deal", sets out eleven principles that recur through the project-based chapters that follow.
+Trump talks about business strategies and tactics he uses in 'dealmaking', often giving one-liners suggesting simple philosophies to follow in business.
 The book also contains an 11-step formula for business success, inspired by Norman Vincent Peale's The Power of Positive Thinking.